jamesblasco/flutter_preview/README.md

       - stable: Android, iOS simulators or real devices,
       - beta: web, android and ios
       - dev/master: macos, windows, web, android, ios and linux

+   > **Using macos?**
+   > We use the local network layer to communicate between the preview and the damenon service.
+Macos limits all network requets by default and so you will need to allow during debug by adding:
+   > <key>com.apple.security.network.client</key> <true/>
+   > to macos/Runner/DebugProfile.entitlements

 ### Adding a preview